Your completely science-backed guide to why everyone is wrong and red meat is super, super good for you.

 Even if you told me that you could 100% GUARANTEE that eating red meat was going to take 10 years off my life, I wouldn’t stop.

-As a matter of fact, if you said to I HAD to live till the ripe old age of 105, in perfect health, and die blissfully in my sleep, but I could never eat meat again, I’d pass.
+If you said I had to live till the ripe old age of 105, in perfect health, and die blissfully in my sleep, but I could never eat red meat again, I’d pass.
 That sounds truly miserable.
-I don’t want to live another 80 years without eating meat.
+I don’t want to live another 70 years without eating steak.
 It would make me all kinds of sad.

 My friend and I, now bereft of our erstwhile female companionship, continued our very straight meal, and ate our very rare steaks.

 We talked of many things.
-Mostly feelings and fashion and fruity drinks.
+Mostly feelings, fashion and fruity drinks.

 But seriously.
 We’re straight.
 We just kinda like shopping.